-Robert is clerked primarily by Lee Johnson and Emma Smead.
+Robert is clerked primarily by Lee Johnson, Clare Sabido and Natasha Southgate.

 Robert received his knighthood in 2014 for services to healthcare and patients.

 “He offers Rolls-Royce advocacy, and the courts respect him for his arguments and his understanding.”

 Robert Francis has for many years specialised in medical law in all its aspects:

 He has acted as chairman of three inquiries into the care and treatment of mental health service users who have committed homicide.
 He has appeared as counsel for interested parties at a number of public inquiries, including the Bristol Royal Infirmary Inquiry, the Royal Liverpool Children’s Inquiry, and the Neale inquiry.
 He chaired the two Mid Staffordshire NHS Foundation Trust inquiries (reports 2010 and 2013 respectively), and the Freedom to Speak Up Review into the treatment of NHS staff who raise concerns.

 He undertakes clinical negligence actions on behalf of claimants (publicly or privately funded or on conditional fee arrangements) and defendants, including NHS bodies, private healthcare providers, all the medical defence organisations, and insurers.
 He is frequently instructed both at first instance and on appeal in high value claims and those involving complex medical and legal issues.

 He is instructed in cases involving difficult or controversial ethical dilemmas and problems in relation to treatment decisions for patients unable to make their own decisions, withdrawal or withholding of life prolonging care, socially controversial treatment such as sterilisation of mental patients, treatment of patients refusing consent to treatment etc. He has appeared in many of the leading cases in this field in the Court of Appeal and House of Lords.